bdew-hnh/hafen-client/README.md

 * Custom resource folder support - put a folder named "res" in client location to load custom resources
 * Quick hand equipment slots and hotkeys
 * Option to prevent accidental item drop - never drown your keys again
-* Option to mark studied curiosities - will draw a green X on curiosities you already study
+* Option to mark studied curiosities - green X on curiosities you already study, and red X on those that you can't due to lacing attention
 * Option to display item quality on icon with many different modes
 * Option to show player/animal movement vectors
 * Option to always show the long tooltip on items